Modernizing CompStat for the 21st Century

-The most timely and accurate data is accurate, dynamic, and viewed in real-time.
+The most timely and accurate data is complete, dynamic, and viewed in real-time.
 Unfortunately, most CompStat meetings are static presentations, using days-old data in slide decks.
 Out-of-date information is not only ineffective but can also negatively impact operations because emerging crime trends or opportunities to improve resource allocation could be missed.

 Typically, analysis of a particular crime — let’s use a violent crime like armed robberies as an example — is assessed across the entire precinct.
 But that view is too broad and doesn’t tell the whole story.

 The best way to make better decisions and formulate better strategies is to ask better questions to get better answers.
 Peregrine allows users to ask the best and most nuanced questions of their data, using real-time information, not data that can be days old, or more.

 Peregrine also allows participants to drill down and understand on a block-by-block basis where those thefts are happening and what times of day they’re occurring.
 Because Peregrine integrates data from all a department’s systems, like evidence, ALPR, and body worn camera footage — as well as external data sources and information from other local, state, or federal public agencies — statistics on pertinent violent and property crime statistics can be augmented with other information to create a more dynamic discussion about problems, their underlying causes, and possible solutions.

 CompStat facilitators, analysts, and command staff alike can use Peregrine to ask better questions and see the bigger picture.
 Better questions lead to better answers, which lead to better solutions.